Skip to content

 This is the write-path behavior — bare wrefs in commit operations always resolve to @HEAD.
 Read operations may resolve bare wrefs differently depending on the endpoint (see Version Modifiers for full defaults).

-The pinned version is stored in the assertions table as aboutVersionId — the precise version the assertion was made about.
+The pinned version is recorded alongside the assertion as the precise version the assertion was made about.
 This means you can always answer “which version of cave was this belief about?”

 List all assertions about a specific thing: